TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   A 32-byte initial salt is generated, called `initial_salt`.
 -   A loop which iterates `db_ChaCha20_Poly1305_crypto_passes` times is started, storing the current iteration number in `n`.
+-   Data is padded to 32 byte block size.
+Padding size is appended to the data as a `uint8_t`.
 -   A `salt_size`-byte salt is generated called `chacha_salt`.
 -   A `authentication_size`-byte authentication data blob is generated called `authenticated_data`.
 -   A 32-byte key a derived using SHA3-256, passing in the current iteration number, database password, database pepper bytes, salt, and the initially generated salt to the function.